domenichelfenstein/bike-rental-showcase/Readme.md

 This showcase demonstrates how I would tackle such an exercise.

 ### Warning
 Some functions are far from production ready (they are annotated as such).
-Please do not blindly copy everything in this repo.
+Please do not blindly copy everything from this repo.

 ### Prerequisits
 The following software should be installed on your machine: